About Me

 I founded the Oxford Hospital Trust’s Benefactors’ Board, which I chaired for over nine years.
 I have also been involved with a number of other local charities, including Leonard Cheshire, the Northamptonshire Parent Infant Partnership (NorPIP), and my parish church.
 I have acted as Churchwarden and have been deeply involved in several campaigns about local issues, particularly the fight to retain vital services at the Horton General Hospital.

-I love living in the village of Somerton, right in the centre of the constituency, with my husband and two daughters.
+I love living in the village of Somerton, right in the centre of the Banbury constituency, with my husband and two daughters.
 My family are active members of the village community and take part in, and host, many events, including May Day and an annual cider making festival.

 Every year, I organise the church nativity service, which includes donkeys, sheep, chickens, and, of course, a baby to play the part of Jesus!
 I am a passionate advocate of buying locally produced goods and have enjoyed raising pigs, sheep and cattle at home.
 My family are also partial to a pub lunch and can speak with knowledge on many pubs in the constituency.